-7.0 Monitoring and Review
+6.0 Monitoring and Review

-- 7.1 Plans only remain relevant when they are kept up to date.
-The Town Council will monitor the policies and proposals in the plan on an annual basis. - 7.2 Where the need for change is identified the Town Council will work with Warwick District Council to produce updates and amendments where necessary. - 7.3 Should significant sections of the plan become out of date the Town Council may look to review the whole document by producing a new plan in accordance with the Neighbourhood Development Planning procedure. - 7.4 In order to do this a monitoring framework will be established this will identify a key indicator for each objective that will be used at regular intervals to measure the effectiveness of the RLSNDP.
+- 6.1 Plans only remain relevant when they are kept up to date.
+The Town Council will monitor the policies and proposals in the plan on an annual basis. - Where the need for change is identified the Town Council will work with Warwick District Council to produce updates and amendments where necessary. - 6.3 Should significant sections of the plan become out of date the Town Council may look to review the whole document by producing a new plan in accordance with the Neighbourhood Development Planning procedure. - 6.4 In order to do this a monitoring framework will be established this will identify a key indicator for each objective that will be used at regular intervals to measure the effectiveness of the RLSNDP.

 Appendix 1.
-Community Facilities
+Community Facilities - Policy RLS6

-Numbers relate to the sites on the Policies Map.
+(Numbers relate to the sites shown on Figures 8 and 8a-8d.)